jcu-eresearch/CliMAS-Tools/README.md

 This repository contains the code base for the CliMAS Suitability and CliMAS Biodiversity tools.
 The code for the CliMAS Report tool can be found at http://github.com/jcu-eresearch/CliMAS-Reports.

-The CliMAS website can be found at: http://tropicaldatahub.org/goto/climas
+The CliMAS website can be found at: http://tropicaldatahub.org/goto/climas.
+The code for running CliMAS is [available from github](https://github.com/jcu-eresearch/TDH-Tools) and the instructions for installing the code are in the [github wiki](https://github.com/jcu-eresearch/TDH-Tools/wiki/Installation-and-setup-guide).

 Structure
 ---------